Warden High School

 Warden High School, located within the Warden School District in Warden, Washington, is a comprehensive high school.
 The school is accredited by the Association of Educational Service Districts.
 The current enrollment is about 290 students of which 30 are taking college level English.
 The school has 14 full time general education teachers, two special education teachers, and three teachers that are shared with the middle school.
 The principal is Katie Phipps and their mascot is the Cougar.

-Mission statement

-Educating students for today and tomorrow.

 Sports offered

 Warden High School competes in the Central Washington League under WIAA 1A Classification in the following sports: